thuanowa/bongudth/README.md

 <https://bongudth.thuanowa.com/>

-So these story: i go to her website cuz just a beauty website i can remember but the domain name is down and i just feel like a want to keep it live on the internet not only in my local **so** i deploy it on cloudflare and keep it live.
+So the stories: I go to her website cuz just a beauty website I can remember but the domain name is down and I just feel like a want to keep it live on the internet not only in my local **so** I deploy it on Cloudflare and keep it live.

-So visit the website and enjoy her work